Family Weekend Getaway

 After lunch, head to downtown Carlisle for a stop at Georgie Lou's Retro Candy, where you can purchase nostalgic candy, handmade chocolates, specialty sodas, and pop culture gifts.
 Reminisce and share your childhood stories of saving your pennies to get Turkish Taffy, Pez dispensers, Airheads, and more.
 Take a short walk down the street from Georgie Lou's to Create-a-Palooza, an art and activity studio where you can paint your own pottery and more.
 Open studio time is ideal for drop-in visits, and there is no studio or firing fee.

 For dinner, no visit to Carlisle would be complete without a stop at The Hamilton Restaurant, Carlisle's oldest continuously operating restaurant.
-This Carlisle institution is famous for its Hot-Chee dogs, and there's even a historical marker to prove it.
+This Carlisle institution is famous for its Hot-Chee dogs; there's even a historical marker to prove it.
 Stop by for a casual meal in a restaurant providing an authentic hometown atmosphere.

 After dinner, head back to the hotel, dress the little ones in their jammies, grab some pillows and blankets, and experience old-fashioned fun at the Cumberland Drive-In Theatre.
 One of only approximately 300 drive-in theatres remaining in the United States, the Cumberland Drive-In operates every Friday, Saturday, and Sunday evening through the summer.
 A second feature is always included in the admission price.